 Winter in Aspen is one of the most special times of year.
 From hitting the slopes, enjoying our delectable restaurants, perusing downtown, and topping it off with the ultimate apres experience- here is our list for the perfect winter day in Aspen.

 First tracks on Ajax: Rise and shine!
 The early bird gets the powder here in Aspen!
 Guests can sign up for first tracks with Aspen Snowmass daily starting in early December.
 Skiers and boarders will meet their guide at the base of the gondola at 8 a.m. for a tour of the best powder on the mountain that day.
-Space is limited and interested parties must sign up in advance.
+Space is limited and interested parties must sign up in advance. *First Tracks on Aspen Mountain is offered to those in Private Lessons/Guided Experiences with the Ski & Snowboard Schools and to those guests staying in one of our Aspen Skiing Company lodging properties.

 Bonnie’s breakfast: After enjoying a couple of first track runs, head down to mid mountain for breakfast at Bonnie’s.
 On a bluebird day, the best seats are outside on the deck where you can watch skiers pass by next to Ajax Express lift.
 We recommend the oatmeal pancakes, but if you’re not ready to head in just yet, opt for lunch instead and make sure to save room for Bonnie’s famous apple strudel.